tsoysergey/tsoysergey/README.md

 #### Hi there, I'm Sergey - You can call me CJ 👋

 ## I'm a YogER, DevelopER, and TeachER!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a [Mobile App][website]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other web developers
-- 🥅 2020 Goals: Learn Chinese
+- 🥅 2020 Goals: Master BackEnd
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to meditate and play piano

 ### Reach me: